If you’re in the market for an online piano method, you’ve likely come across Pianoforall.

 If you have a goal of playing more pieces from sheet music after the Pianoforall course, I recommend spending quite a bit of time on this section, practicing your skills in reading music, pedaling, and tone.

-Hall was clever with the name of this book, which is all about scales, triads, and arpeggios, aka the “vegetables” of practicing the piano.
+Hall was clever with the name of this book, which is all about scales, triads, and arpeggios.

-If my piano teacher had referred to this area as “speed learning,” I perhaps would have been more eager to sit down and do it.
+If my piano teacher had referred to this area as “speed learning,” maybe I would have been more eager to practice!

 Now let’s sum up some of the pros and cons of the “Piano for all” teaching course.